phpcoder/tasmota-nexus-mqtt/README.md

 This project uses the [Nexus_Decoder library](https://github.com/phpcoder/temperature-humidity-sensor-arduino) and requires an extra 433.92 MHz receiver connected to one ESP8266/ESP32 GPIO pin.
 The SRX882 superheterodyne receiver module is recommended to obtain a reliable signal with minimum noise from its DATA pin (pin #5).

-## UPD Apr 2, 2024

-The project sources are updated to Tasmota-13.4.0.

-After a few years of use of the 433 MHz wireless temperature-humidity sensors with Home Assistant it was found that relatively cheap products similar to shown above present a number of problems:

-* low accuracy and significant spread of absolute values between devices
-* max humidity is limited to 95% with bad accuracy towards the max value
-* short range and bad propagation through popular construction materials
-* low battery lifetime, and extra work with adjusting to new ID after battery change
-* low reliability of readout which, if used as a sensor in heating system, may be problematic.

-To circumvent the latter problem an installation of a second sensor can help to improve reliability which makes the whole idea of 433 MHz wireless sensor network not so attractive.

-### The way to go

-After some trials a better solution to build a temperature-humidity monitoring network for Home Automation system was found.
-For mission critical temperature monitoring as part of a domestic heating system I can recommend to move away from 433.92 MHz technology to Bluetooth 5.0.
-I have successfully deployed a network of BT5.0 Xiaomi Mijia LYWSD03MMC temperature sensors flashed with [custom firmware](https://github.com/pvvx/ATC_MiThermometer).
-Many advantages are found after about a year of use of the LYWSD03MMC devices:

-* high accuracy and stability: temp values are reported with 0.01 degree accuracy
-* longer (adjustable) range compared to 433.92 MHz sensors
-* humidity is accurately reported up to 98%
-* longer battery lifetime, about a year compared to 4-6 months of 433.92 MHz sensors
-* no need to change anything when replace batteries
-* native integration into Home Assistant
-* native support of BT5.0 in popular hardware (RPi, NUC)
-* LYWSD03MMC can be even cheaper than available 433.92 MHz sensors
-* compact size.

 ## Installation and Building the Tasmota Firmware